 This year's annual report includes multi-year (longitudinal) data to illustrate the presence or absence of progress toward addressing underutilization over time and indicate how individuals from specific social identities are represented relative to other identities.

-Fig. 9a (new this year): Composition of Academic Faculty by number (1974 - 2018)
+Fig. 9a (new this year): Composition of Academic Faculty by number (1974 - 2019) University composition data for 1976 to 1981 is unavailable, hence the missing part in Fig 9a.

-Composition of Academic Faculty: 1974 - 2018
+Composition of Academic Faculty by percentage (1974 - 2019)